See two separate articles on Godfrey Valentine Brooke Hine:

 Gertrude M Hine (1854- ) described as a musician

 William Egerton Hine would die at Haslemere on 14 February 1926 and was buried at St Bartholomew, Haslemere on 17 February 1926.
 His sister Maude Egerton King died at Haslemere in 1927.
-Their presence at Haslemere led to the connection with the Peasant Arts Society mentioned above which came to be based at Haslemere and continues in some way via the Haslemere Educational Museum (www.haslemeremuseum.co.uk).
+Their presence at Haslemere led to the connection with the Peasant Arts movement mentioned above which came to be based at Haslemere and continues in some way via the Haslemere Educational Museum (www.haslemeremuseum.co.uk).
 In William’s Will he left his effects to Harry Sutton Palmer artist and Alfred Gordon Hine, commander RN, his son: effects £519 2s 9d.
 His wife is not mentioned but perhaps she had already been provided for.

 To see some of the many of the paintings of the Hine family you can look on the internet, as they have been sold over the years and appear on various art-related websites.
+Below are some of the paintings of William Egerton Hine.

 Part 2: The View of Leigh Church